A Complete Guide on Stack Using Array in C

 6. isFull() Implementation

-The isFull() method helps in determining that a stack, which is implemented using an array in C, has already reached its utmost capacity.
-This is very useful in the prevention of the stack overflow error that may result from the insertion of new elements in the stack.
+The isFull() method determines whether a stack has reached its maximum capacity.
+This is useful in preventing stack overflow errors that may result from inserting new elements when the stack is full.

 int isFull() {